spectrum-finance/ergo-dex/protocols/LqMiningSimple.md

 #### Reward
 After each epoch rewards, allocated for each epoch, are fully distributed among stakers.
-Each staker automatically receives a reward of `EpochReward * StakerLQ / LockedLQ` tokens on his wallet for each passed epoch.
+Each staker automatically receives a reward of `EpochReward * StakerLQ / LockedLQ` tokens Xt on his wallet for each passed epoch.
-`TMPa - vLQa * (EpochNum - Epoch)` epoch token is withdrawn from Alice's staking bundle box each time compounding happens.
+`TMPa - vLQa * NumEpochsBurned` epoch token is withdrawn from Alice's staking bundle box each time compounding happens.

 ![LMReward](./../img/LMReward.png)